kimatata/embeded-testing-guide/guide/docs/guide/pattern.md

 In object-oriented programming, this would be like checking the value of a class's member variables later.

-## Communication Testing
+## Communication-based Testing

 This method verifies that the code under test correctly calls other functions or APIs.
-Since you need to use mocks or spies, the implementation cost is higher.
-Details will be explained [later](methods/mock.md).
+Verify the component being called by replacing it with a mock or spy.
+The implementation becomes more complex and the test code longer.

 ![./img/communicationTest.svg](./img/communicationTest.svg)